rudresh051/DevOps/ComputerNetworks/Lecture0012.md

 ![alt text](image-319.png)

+In above question it is asking for "correct" d bit error so formula will be 2d+1

 in this question we are given with d value which is equal to 5
 so put d = 5 in 2d+1
 so it is 11

 ## Question 5
 ![alt text](image-320.png)

+in above question it is asking for "detect"